Reviews You Can Rely On

 How We Tested

-At GearLab, we believe in thorough, hands-on testing to help you find the perfect walking shoes for your needs.
-Our comprehensive testing process combines controlled lab testing with extensive real-world use to evaluate each shoe's performance across multiple metrics.
+At GearLab, our comprehensive testing process involves in-house measurements and examination, as well as extensive real-world use to evaluate each shoe's performance across multiple metrics.
 For this review, we tested 17 popular models of walking shoes for women and put them all through their paces over several months, logging thousands of steps across varied terrain and conditions.
 The cornerstone of our testing is the 10,000 Step Walk Test, where we evaluate each shoe across multiple surfaces, including concrete sidewalks, indoor tile floors, and gravel paths.
 During these walks, we carefully assess comfort, noting any hot spots or pressure points that develop.
 We track how the cushioning performs over time and whether feet remain comfortable after hours of walking.

-In our testing lab, we took precise measurements of each shoe's stack height, heel-to-toe drop, and rocker angle.
-We even cut shoes in half to examine their internal construction and verify manufacturer claims.
+We also took precise measurements of each shoe's stack height, heel-to-toe drop, and rocker angle.
+We cut shoes in half to examine their internal construction and verify manufacturer claims.
 This allows us to provide standardized, comparable data across all models.

 Our testing metrics focus on five key metrics that we've found most important for daily walking shoes: